jesusvallejo/Midi2Vol/README.md

 It is written only for Windows and wont work on any other plataform as it has to be written in OS compatible language (C# in this case with .net framework).

 The app lives in the tray in order to be less intrusive, for the moment the only options are to exit the app and to Add/remove the StartUp run.
-On installation app will be added to StartUp run by default, if you don't want to run it each boot just remove it with the Add/remove button.
+During the app install,it'll be set to run on Start Up by default, if you don't want to run it each boot, just remove it with the Add/remove button.

 There are three versions,all three are the same but the icon, which can match your Nano.
 Slider's appearance, in the future there will be an option to configure it instead of multiple installers.